 StockCharts publishes a wide variety of technical market commentary articles on our website.
 Many of these articles are available for free in the “Blogs” area of the website.
-The rest are available to members primarily inside the “Market Message” area.
+A few are available to members only; these are shown with a light green background in the Blogs area.

 Articles generally mix current market observations with charting and education.
 It is important to understand that StockCharts.com does not publish any buy or sell recommendations (a.k.a. “stock picks”).
 See our Terms of Service for more details.

 The following Blogs are available for anyone to read: